Skip to main content

 Try It Out

-Once Cursor restarts, test your connection by asking questions in Cursor’s chat:
+Once connected, test your setup by asking questions in Cursor’s chat:

 “Imagine you’re a data analyst tasked with building a customer retention dashboard.
 You need tables that track customer transactions, engagement metrics, and churn indicators.
 Find relevant customer and transaction tables in the metadata catalog.”